E-r-1-c/networking-labs/README.md

 # Networking Labs

-Hands-on networking labs focused on **how systems communicate, how traffic flows, and how access is controlled across networks**.
+Hands-on networking labs focused on how systems communicate, how traffic is controlled, and how networks are secured in real-world environments.

 ---